 We have two categories of officers: (i) officers who devote their full business time to our affairs; and (ii) officers who devote their business time to us on a part-time basis.
-Our full-time officers and employees are compensated directly and solely by us and our part-time officers and employees are compensated by Majestic which, pursuant to the compensation and services agreement, provides us the services of other personnel (including executive, administrative and legal, accounting, clerical and real property management personnel) who perform services on our behalf.
-In consideration for providing services and the services of such personnel, we paid Majestic a fee of \$2.67 million for 2014.
+Our full-time officers and employees are compensated directly and solely by us.
+Except for our issuance of restricted stock awards and our payment of the chairman's and vice chairman's fee, our part-time officers and employees are compensated by Majestic which, pursuant to the compensation and services agreement, provides us the services of other personnel (including executive, administrative and legal, accounting, clerical and real property management personnel) who perform services on our behalf.
+In consideration for providing services and the services of such personnel, we paid Majestic a fee (including a property management fee) of approximately \$2.5 million for 2016.
 Majestic may earn a profit from payments made to it under the agreement.
-In addition, under this agreement, we made an additional payment to Majestic of \$186,000 in 2014 for our share of all direct office expenses, including rent, telephone, computer services, internet usage and supplies.
+In addition, under this agreement, we made an additional payment to Majestic of \$196,000 in 2016 for our share of all direct office expenses, including rent, telephone, computer services, internet usage and supplies.
 The amount of the annual payments to be made by us to Majestic under the compensation and services agreement are reviewed and negotiated by our audit committee and Majestic.
+See "Certain Relationships and Related Transactions."
+Our part-time officers also receive compensation from other companies affiliated with One Liberty for services unrelated to One Liberty.